 Description

-A height schedule, projected to City standards, is required for buildings greater than 5 storeys in height, or as required by the City Planner.
+Required if the building is taller than 5 storeys or as required by the City Planner.
+A height schedule must:

 Environmental Impact Study (EIS)